-The 10-year expected real rate of return on pension plan investments was determined by STRS' investment consultant by developing best estimates of expected future real rates of return for each major asset class.
+The 10 year expected real rate of return on pension plan investments was determined by STRS' investment consultant by developing best estimates of expected future real rates of return for each major asset class.
 The target allocation and best estimates of geometric real rates of return for each major asset class are summarized as follows:

-Target Long-Term Expected

-Asset Class Allocation Real Rate of Return
+Asset Class Target Allocation Long Term Expected Real Rate of Return

-Domestic Equity 28.00 % 7.35 %
+Domestic equity 28.00 % 7.35 %

-International Equity 23.00 7.55
+International equity 23.00 7.55

 Alternatives 17.00 7.09

-Fixed Income 21.00 3.00
+Fixed income 21.00 3.00

-Real Estate 10.00 6.00
+Real estate 10.00 6.00

-Liquidity Reserves 1.00 2.25
+Liquidity reserves 1.00 2.25

 Total 100.00 %

-10 year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
-Over a 30-year period, STRS' investment consultant indicates that the above target allocations should general a reurn above the actuarial rate of return, without net value added by management.
+^{10} year annualized geometric nominal returns, which include the real rate of return and inflation of 2.25% and does not include investment expenses.
+Over a 30 year period, STRS's investment consultant indicates that the above target allocations should generate a return above the actuarial rate of return, without net value added by management.

-Discount Rate The discount rate used to measure the total pension liability was 7.45 percent as of June 30, 2018.
+Discount Rate The discount rate used to measure the total pension liability was 7.45 percent as of June 30, 2019.
 The projection of cash flows used to determine the discount rate assumes member and employer contributions will be made at the statutory contribution rates in accordance with rate increases described above.
 For this purpose, only employer contributions that are intended to fund benefits of current plan members and their beneficiaries are included.
-Projected employer contributions that are intended to fund benefits of future plan members and their beneficiaries and their beneficiaries, as well as projected contributions from future plan members, are not included.
-Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2018.
-Therefore, the long-term expected rate of return on pension plan investments of 7.45 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2018.
+Projected employer contributions that are intended to fund the service costs of future plan members and their beneficiaries, as well as projected contributions from future plan members, are not included.
+Based on those assumptions, STRS' fiduciary net position was projected to be available to make all projected future benefit payments to current plan members as of June 30, 2019.
+Therefore, the long-term expected rate of return on pension plan investments of 7.45 percent was applied to all periods of projected benefit payment to determine the total pension liability as of June 30, 2019.

-Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate The following table presents the District's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.45 percent, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.45 percent) or one-percentage-point higher (8.45 percent) than the current rate:
+Sensitivity of the District's Proportionate Share of the Net Pension Liability to Changes in the Discount Rate.
+The following table presents the District's proportionate share of the net pension liability calculated using the current period discount rate assumption of 7.45 percent, as well as what the District's proportionate share of the net pension liability would be if it were calculated using a discount rate that is one-percentage-point lower (6.45 percent) or one-percentage-point higher (8.45 percent) than the current rate:

 Current

 1% Decrease Discount Rate 1% Increase

 (6.45%) (7.45%) (8.45%)

 District's proportionate share

-of the net pension liability \$ 20,154,501 \$ 13,800,970 \$ 8,423,569
+of the net pension liability \$ 20,029,786 \$ 13,705,996 \$ 8,352,584